17 Elegant Wedding Venues in Toronto for a Vintage-Style Celebration

 Dreaming of hosting a vintage wedding?
 Lucky for you, there’s no shortage of elegant wedding venues in Toronto, so you should have no trouble tracking down the perfect place to say your “I dos”.
 We've rounded up the most stunning heritage buildings up for grabs that'll take you back in time to make your job a little bit easier (a castle, a manor, and an old mill are just a few of the amazing options available).
 Whether you’re looking to host an intimate affair or a 400-person event, there’s a vintage-style wedding venue on this list for you.

 Here are some elegant wedding venues in Toronto for a vintage-style celebration.

 Head north of the downtown core to experience everything that Graydon Hall Manor has to offer.
 The Georgian-style venue was built in 1936 and is the ideal vintage getaway for your big day.
 It flaunts sweeping gardens, stone terraces, fountains, grand fireplaces, golden chandeliers, gallery-worthy paintings and more.
 The indoor capacity is 180 guests and the outdoor capacity is 250 guests.

 The Great Hall (1087 Queen Street West)

-Smack on the corner of Queen and Dovercourt sits The Great Hall, an event venue with some real vintage flavour.
+Smack on the corner of Queen and Dovercourt sits The Great Hall, an elegant wedding venue in Toronto with some real vintage flavour.
 Its main hall boasts coffered ceilings, a framed stage, massive chandeliers, patterned walls, wooden accents and enough room for 480 guests.
-If that’s not your style, there’s also the industrial chic Longboat Hall (capacity of 400 guests) and the Victorian-esque Conversation Room (capacity of 117) and Drawing Room (capacity of 97).
+If that’s not your style, there’s also the industrial-chic Longboat Hall (capacity of 400 guests) and the Victorian-esque Conversation Room (capacity of 117) and Drawing Room (capacity of 97).

 The Albany Club (91 King Street East)